rameshnarne/myretail_product_details/README.md

 Install the app in IDE as a Maven Project and Run the MyRetailProductDetailsApplication.java file.

-In Order to Validate from Rest Client, Please use below URL:
+In Order to Validate from Rest Client, Please use below URI:
 ----------------------------------------------------------------
 Update Product Details (PUT) - http://localhost:8090/product-details/products/13860428
 Sample JSON Request -